 FSRS 6.0 introduces several transformative improvements:

-• Same-day review handling: Unlike SM-2, which was designed for once-daily reviews, FSRS models intra-day memory dynamics, crucial for users who study multiple sessions per day.
+- Same-day review handling: Unlike SM-2, which was designed for once-daily reviews, FSRS models intra-day memory dynamics, so a card reviewed twice before dinner is scheduled correctly rather than treated as one event.

 Memly was among the first applications to implement FSRS 6.0 as its core scheduling engine.
 For a detailed technical breakdown of the algorithm and its real-world performance, see our article on the FSRS 6.0 algorithm implementation.